RaviGhaghada/Wallpapers/README.md

 # Wallpapers
-A project that gets pictures of cute things from reddit and sets them as my wallpaper automatically.
+A project that gets pictures from a given reddit and sets it as my wallpaper.

-This project will contain a custom reddit web scraping bot that shall suit my needs.